Disorganized offender

 In criminology, a disorganized offender is a type of serial killer classified by unorganized and spontaneous acts of violence.
-The distinction between "organized" and "disorganized" offenders was drawn by the American criminologist Roy Hazelwood.
+The distinction between "organized" and "disorganized" offenders was drawn by the American criminologist John Douglas and Roy Hazelwood.
 These profiles were also studied and modified in the FBI's Behavioral Science Unit located in Quantico, Virginia.
 By classifying these offenders into different categories, the FBI is able to track down offenders by studying their behavior and habits.
-One well-known example of a disorganized offender is Jack the Ripper.

 Offender background

 The disorganized offender usually originates from a turbulent family situation and has dealt with assault from family members growing up.
 They are also typically low-average or below-average intelligence.
 Their actions demonstrate poor work ethic and they are apt to be regularly fired or reprimanded at work.
 In the cases where a disorganized offender has a steady work ethic, they work blue collar jobs or jobs which require little or no use of reasoning.
 They are socially inadequate and possess little to no interpersonal skills.
 They limit their social interactions with others and tend to isolate themselves.
 Most disorganized offenders have never been married or in a serious relationship before.
 It is common that a disorganized offender may claim to be heterosexual, but evidence will usually suggest that their sexual relations align with paraphilia.
 Some disorganized offenders have exhibited homosexual tendencies, but in such cases, any homosexual contact they may have is usually a symbolic act of dominance or an offshoot of their paraphilia.

 Disorganized offenders often have an innate fear or anxiety towards people, especially strangers, and they tend to live in a complex delusion that they have constructed in their mind.
 This delusion that they have created often leads them to commit acts of violence, both intentionally and unintentionally.
 Ed Gein, for example, exhumed the corpses of women that reminded him of his mother.
 He also consumed parts of them because he believed that he could preserve his mother's soul inside of his own body.
 He then created a "female suit" made of human flesh that he would wear when assuming his mother's identity.
 These offenders also commonly have obsessive thoughts and behave frantically, hence why the crime scenes for these offenders are messy.